-- As of 2017, Korea is the 8th largest pharmaceutical market in the world by revenue2, just behind Canada, with a market value of \$19.5 billion and is expected to exceed \$23.2 billion by 20223. - The government has pushed its focus on generics as a solution to reduce high out of pocket healthcare expenditures. - Many originator drugs are set to lose their patents by 2020, opening the market further to generics. - Korean exports of pharmaceutical products grew by 30%, reaching \$4.07 billion in 20174.
+- As of 2017, Korea is the 8th largest pharmaceutical market in the world by revenue2, just behind Canada, with a market value of \$19.5 billion and is expected to exceed \$23.2 billion by 20223. - The government has pushed its focus on generics as a solution to reduce high out of pocket healthcare expenditures. - Many originator drugs are set to lose their patents by 2020, opening the market further to generics. - Korean exports of pharmaceutical products grew by 15% from the previous year, reaching \$4.67 billion in 20184.